Hazel Findlay: Notable climbs

 Findlay made the first female ascent of a British E9 grade climb with her June 2011 climb of Dave Birkett's route Once Upon a Time in the South West (E9 6c) at Dyer's Lookout in Devon.

 She is the first British woman to free climb El Capitán in Yosemite National Park, which she has done four times: she made the first female ascent of Golden Gate in 2011, the first female ascent of Pre-Muir Wall in 2012, and an ascent of Freerider in only three days in 2013.
 In 2017 she free-climbed the Salathé Wall.

 She was the first person to free-climb Adder Crack (5.13a), in Squamish, British Columbia, in 2012.
+She was the first person to climb 'Tainted Love' in Squamish (5.13d).

 With Jack Geldard, she made the first ascent of the front face of the Aiguille de Saussure, a spire in the Mont Blanc massif, Chamonix, France, also in 2012.
+In 2022, along with Alex Honnold, she made a first free ascent of Ingmikortilaq, a 3,750-foot wall and one of the world’s tallest monoliths, in Greenland.
 A more complete list of Hazel's ascents can be found on theCrag.

-She was the first person to climb 'Tainted Love' in Squamish (5.13d).

 Other first female ascents of trad routes by Findlay include: